shumwaymark/sentinelcam/README.rst

   *Built to operate exclusively on low-voltage embedded devices like the Raspberry Pi*, there are a few assumptions baked-in to the design.
 One of these is that the primary data sinks are assumed to be something simple, like a permanently mounted SSD card over USB3.
-More exotic options, such aa high-capacity NAS systems, are certainly available.
+More exotic options, such as high-capacity NAS systems, are certainly available.
 Just not assumed.

   Jeff's Librarian simply uses Unix utilities to periodically keep a central storage hub updated.
   A great idea.
 If desired, the SentinelCam data sinks could simply be hosted on a larger high-capacity